Tuesday, February 16, 2016

 The graduate students working on this project include Qilu Chen, Jeff Gepper, Juliana Lucchesi and Dea Qatipi.
 They have been working diligently to first collect as much data as possible about the region and its internet usage.
 Through an extensive survey, the team has been able to analyze the current level of connectivity in the community, as well as the amount of demand for higher quality, more affordable and reliable service.
 Additionally, the students ventured up to the area for a community visioning session to better understand the area’s opinions on the digital future of Winneshiek County.
 There has been a thorough analysis of the financial components of the current standing and future opportunities.
 Various organizational structures and legal barriers were analyzed to ensure a comprehensive and well-researched set of recommendations cane be produced.

 At this point in their field problems project the students have been busy investigating the different strategies the MetroNet can employ to effectively and efficiently expand within the county to better serve residents, businesses, and communities alike.
 Each strategy includes a financial framework, analysis, maps, and a series of implementation procedures.
-Lastly, the students will leave the Metronet board with a series of performance measure tactics to assist the group in measuring the networks positive impact on the community.
+Lastly, the students will leave the MetroNet board with a series of performance measure tactics to assist the group in measuring the networks positive impact on the community.

 The team’s work has been selected for a poster presentation by the American Planning Association and will be presented at the annual national conference in Phoenix, AZ on April 4th.
-The poster has already won acknowledgment by coming in second place in the competition at the Iowa Amercian Planning Association Conference last fall.
+The poster has already won acknowledgment by coming in second place in the competition at the Iowa American Planning Association Conference last fall.

 In May of this year, the team will present their final recommendations to the MetroNet board and watch as their expansion plan and yearlong efforts come to fruition.